JBGelsenorJ/RPG-Progression/README.md

 <h2 id="importance"> Why the feel of progression is so important </h2>

 RPG's (and specially MMO-RPG's) are famous because their games are some of the most long-to beat of the industry, actually, some of them are arguably <b>infinite</b>.
-Our mission as game developers is to engage the player a time enough to more or less beat the game or in some cases too play as much as he thinks the purchase was worth it, this is not only a question of personal realization or moral, if a player likes your game he may talk his friends about it, or review in a forum... this will create some potential sales to your games, in addition to this, if the player likes the game he would probably buy a sequel/prequel edition.
+Our mission as game developers is to engage the player time enough to more or less beat the game or in some cases too play as much as he thinks the purchase was worth it, this is not only a question of personal realization or moral, if a player likes your game he may talk his friends about it, or review in a forum... this will create some potential sales to your games, in addition to this, if the player likes the game he would probably buy a sequel/prequel edition.

 <i>As a fun fact Demon Souls didn't go very well on it's release, but based on the talk to talk of the people who actually liked the game it became a cult game.
-This success will eventualy become as a certain interest for Sony to fund an spiritual sequel called Dark Souls and, as they say, the rest is history... </i>
+This success will eventualy become as a certain interest for Sony to fund a spiritual sequel called Dark Souls and, as they say, the rest is history... </i>

 <img src="https://images-na.ssl-images-amazon.com/images/I/81k2L3oqbtL._AC_SL1173_.jpg" width ="400" height="460">